SamShowalter/CAMeLeon/README.md

   --num-viz-frames = ${int:  default = 1000:            Number of visual frames to cycle through in ...} \
   --num-resets     = ${int:  default = 1000:            Number of resets to cycle through in ...} \
   --visual         = ${bool: default = False:           Whether or not to test visual frame speed.
 This is not applicable to RLlib training and is slow}
+  --log-level      = ${bool: default = "info":          Set log level for execution.
+Can be 'warn','info','debug','critical'}\
 ```

 <a name = "agent_training"></a>